dolittle-entropy/dolittle.scaffolding/Content/README.md

 ```

 ### 4. (Optional) Copy the file `KafkaConfigurationBuilder.cs` into your project
-Simply copy the file, adjust its namespace and read through the comments to be able to quickly create kafka consumers and publishers.
+Copy the file into your project, adjust its namespace and read through the comments to be able to quickly create kafka consumers and publishers.
+The `KafkaConfigurationBuilder` is a static class that leverages the configuration section from the `secrets.json` directly, allowing you to
+quickly set up publishers and consumers.

 ----
 End of README.md